 - A tenth (9%) would prefer to give their money to charity than family

 - A tenth (11%) said they gave up a lot to look after their children so want to enjoy themselves

 - A fifth (20%) decided life is too short after their partner suffered an illness

-Solicitor James Antoniou, Head of Wills at Co-op Legal Services said, “With people working longer, it’s understandable that they do want to enjoy themselves in later life.
+Solicitor James Antoniou, Head of Will writing at Co-op Legal Services said, “With people working longer, it’s understandable that they do want to enjoy themselves in later life.
 It’s interesting however that there is such a gap in terms of what adults in the UK are expecting to inherit from loved ones, verses what they are likely to receive.
 This highlights that there is often a breakdown in communication when it comes to later life planning.

 “For those who are keen to leave something for their loved ones and make sure their wishes are clear, it’s vital that they put a legally effective Will in place.
 Having an open conversation about what people own and the contents of their Will with loved ones can also manage their expectations and help avoid disappointment, and possible disputes, after they’ve passed away.”

 *ONS data shows there is 51,339,161 UK adults (over the age of 18).
 41% of this figures is 20,535,664.

 **Research was conducted with a geographically representable example of 2000 UK adults in October 2016 on behalf of Co-op with Atomik.